 - Reheat: Microwave in short bursts or reheat in a skillet with a splash of water or broth to loosen it up.

 Yes!
-Just cook Minute® Rice in broth, scramble an egg, then stir-fry with soy sauce and everything else.
-No leftover rice needed-this shortcut version is ready in 10 minutes.
+Just cook Minute® Rice in broth, scramble an egg (or skip it), then stir-fry with soy sauce and any add-ins.
+No leftover rice needed—this shortcut version is ready in 10 minutes.

 Instant rice (like Minute® Rice) has been fully cooked and then dehydrated, so it cooks much faster at home.
 You just add hot liquid and let it sit.
 For this recipe, using 1 cup broth to 1⅓ cups rice gives the best stir-fry texture.